AddyLopez/responsive-travel-project/README.md

 ## Description

 A travel website about New Mexico employing advanced responsive web development techniques, plus embedded content from Instagram and Google Maps.
 It looks good on large screens, tablets, and mobile devices.
-The site features historical information about New Mexico, cards I created about National Parks and Monuments, a gallery of social media posts, along with a hero at the top and a footer with links at the bottom.
+The site features historical information about New Mexico, cards I created about National Parks and Monuments, a gallery of social media posts, along with a standard hero at the top and a footer with links at the bottom.

 ## Coding Features